Tesla Clinic Accused Of Denying Injured Workers Medical Care To Hide True Injury Count

 On a separate occasion, Stephon Nelson was putting caulk inside the trunk of a Model X when the unthinkable happened.
 Something was dislodged and the hatchback came crashing down on Nelson’s back.
 Besides the extreme pain, Nelson was unable to walk or even sit.
 Deep bruises were an immediate and visible testament to his underlying injury.
 The Tesla doctor denied an ambulance request and sent him to the hospital in a Lyft.

-911 logs are public records.
+Typically, 911 logs are public records.
 And first responders are required to report to California’s Division of Occupational Safety and Health.
 Lyft drivers have no such requirement.
 This is just one of the ways Tesla is accused of intentionally hiding injuries.

 Even getting the Lyft is not a straightforward process.
-The piece says that an injured person lying on the assembly line would have to wait 10 to 15 minutes for medical personal to get there.
+The piece says that an injured person lying on the assembly line would have to wait 10 to 15 minutes for medical personnel to get there.
 Once arrived, they would have to contact the doctor.
 Finally, it could take hours just to get the code for the Tesla Lyft account.

 Watson speaks of a policy to send injured workers back to work without any type of work modification regardless of the complaint.
 Those complaints could include burns, lacerations, sprains, and the like.
 She even had to send a person back to work who appeared to have a broken ankle.